George Bridges Brudenell: Early life

 Brudenall was the son of James Brudenell MP and his wife Susanna Burton, daughter of Bartholomew Burton of North Luffenham, Rutland.
 He was educated at Hackney and was admitted at Peterhouse, Cambridge on 7 April 1743.
 He succeeded his father in 1746 and was equerry to King George II from 1746 to 1760.

 Political career

-Brudenell's political career was effectively run by Lord Exeter.
+Brudenell's political career was effectively run by the Earl of Exeter.
 He was returned unopposed as Member of Parliament for Rutland in a by-election in 1754.
 In 1756, he received a secret service pension of £500 per year.
 When King George III came to the throne in 1760, he was offered the renewal of his place as equerry, but did not press to take it.
 Because Exeter wanted to place his brother at Rutland at the next election Brudenell was transferred to Stamford for the 1761 general election where he was returned unopposed.